-DISC (Discriminator): a multi-turn potentiometer (approximately 20 revolutions), used to vary the detector pulse-counting threshold from 2 to 100 millivolts.
+DISC (Discriminator): A multi-turn potentiometer (approximately 20 revolutions) is used to vary the detector pulse-counting threshold from 2 to 100 millivolts.
 A Ludlum Model 500 Pulser or equivalent should be used in checking or adjusting the pulse discrimination parameter.

-When making adjustments to the HV potentiometer, make note of the following precautions: Use a Ludlum Model 500 Pulser or high-impedance voltmeter with a high-voltage probe to measure the high voltage at the detector connector.
+When making adjustments to the HV potentiometers, make note of the following precautions: Use a Ludlum Model 500 pulser or high-impedance voltmeter with a high-voltage probe to measure the high voltage at the detector connector.
 If a Ludlum Model 500 Pulser is not available, ensure that the impedance of voltmeter used is 1000 megohms or greater.

-HV: a multi-turn potentiometer (approximately 20 revolutions) that varies the detector voltage from 400 to 2400 volts.
-The maximum high voltage output is adjusted by the HV LIMIT potentiometer located on the internal main board.
+HV1, HV2, HV3, HV4: Multi-turn potentiometers (approximately 20 revolutions) that vary the detector voltage from 200 to 2500 volts.
+The maximum high-voltage output is adjusted by the HV LIMIT potentiometer located on the internal main board.